-Elliot Goldstein and Kenneth Williams, the Aurora team members who presented in our recent solar sales webinar with Greentech Media have sold millions of dollars in solar working for leading solar companies in their previous roles.
-They share their strategies for closing more sales.
+Elliot Goldstein and Kenneth Williams, the Aurora team members who presented in our recent solar sales webinar with Greentech Media, have sold millions of dollars in solar working for leading solar companies in their previous roles.
+They share their strategies for closing more solar sales.

 It is crucial to get buy-in on these topics before you get into the cost of the system, which should be the final stage of your conversation.
 Elliot cautions that “If they don’t want to get away from their utility yet, you’ll price shock your customer.”
 But if each of these questions is answered well early on, you’re much more likely to win the customer’s business.
 Here’s how to tackle these topics in your sales pitch.

 For the customer that isn’t yet sure if solar is right for them, how do you delve into the value solar offers?
 One of the best ways to explain the value of solar is to start with an understanding of the customer’s current challenges with their electric bill.

 As Kenneth Williams explains, “This is a teaching moment for you to educate your prospect on why their current situation is not sustainable.
 It’s best if you have their bill present or can provide some visuals for them to see how they’re using energy over the year.
 Before you can pitch solar as a solution with value, your prospect needs to understand they have little or no control over their current utility bill.”

 Solar software like Aurora offers powerful visual tools you can use to explore your prospect’s current energy consumption with them.
 This can also be a good starting point for asking the customer about their motivations for considering solar and any concerns they have—so you can tailor your conversation to what they care about most.